It’s so fun to make your own purse and create it just how you want! Make one for yourself with this easy DIY crossbody

 13 Press.
 Use a pressing cloth if your fabric is sensitive.
 Iron well as you continue to open up the fabric.
 Smooth the curves and straightaways while steaming the wrinkles away.

 14 Finally, sew the opening in the lining, closed by using a hand or machine stitch.

 Not putting in the zipper?
-Follow the instructions, but skip step 5 and 6.
+Follow the instructions, but skip steps 5 and 6.
 Topstitch the top edge of the bag together.
-You may consider hand sewing in a snap or magnet closure to secure?
+You may consider hand sewing in a snap or magnet closure to secure it?

 Passing on the interfacing?
 Use the tutorial as it is but skip step 1.

 Skipping the cording?
 Utilize the instructions as they are, but skip step 8.

 If you try this project, please let me know in the comment box below.
 Or if you share a picture, please tag me @bebraveandbloom or #bebraveandbloominspiration.